 Even if it seems like it does nothing but hide in the walls, your home’s insulation has a shelf life.
 Outside forces, pests, wear and tear, and more can interfere with or damage it, preventing it from doing its job.
-Figuring out your insulation is on its last legs isn’t all that hard, though.
-Watch for the following signs that you need insulation removal services, so you’ll know when you need new insulation installed.
+Figuring out that your insulation is on its last leg isn’t all that hard, though.
+Here are some signs that you need new insulation:

 Insulation can become infested by all sorts of creatures that break into your home and take up residence in the attic and walls.
 Aside from the fact you can hear them skittering overhead, they make their presence known by chewing holes through the cellulose, foam, or batting in your attic and leaving traces of their feces and urine behind.
 Insulation that’s been eaten through isn’t just gross—it’s incapable of doing its job.
 Common insulation destroyers include rats, mice, squirrels, raccoons, termites, and others.
 Call a pest removal service, seal off any entry points, then call a residential insulation services provider to replace whatever insulation has been damaged.

 Even though your HVAC system is at full blast, does your hose still feel too cold in the winter and too hot in the summer?
 Are your gas and electric bills soaring?
 Your insulation may not be doing its job.
-It may be an easy fix.
 As mentioned, batting insulation can fall away, but cellulose insulation can degrade because of temperatures, weather conditions, and age.
 In this case, have an energy audit performed on your house to see what’s going on up there, or call in a provider of residential insulation services.

 Feel a Draft?